Share this publication

 History of Sitges Carnival

 What is the history of carnival?
-The origins of Sitges Carnival is over 100 years old.
+The origins of the Sitges Carnival are over 100 years old.
 Its roots stem from a legend about a man who was alive over 700 years ago called Carles de Can Torras.

 He died on Ash Wednesday but the people of Sitges continued to remember him but over the years his name was continuously mis-spelt and came to be known as Carnestoltes.